Franz Liszt - the European

-Budapest’s Royal Academy of Music, which was founded at the urging of Liszt and nominated him as its first president, was named after Liszt as early as 1925.
+Budapest’s Royal Academy of Music was founded thanks to Franz Liszt.
+It nominated him as its first president and was named after Liszt as early as 1925.
 In honour of Liszt’s towering accomplishments, Weimar’s “Hochschule für Musik Franz Liszt”, which was named after the composer in 1956, organizes international piano and organ competitions bearing his name.
 And museums in Raiding, Weimar, Budapest, and Bayreuth document the life and work of Franz Liszt.

 In 2006 a modern concert facility was built next to the composer’s historic birthplace in Raiding, Burgenland.
 Since then, the Liszt Festival, with its acoustically outstanding concert hall, has presented world-class classical concerts.
 Liszt’s birthplace, which still has a shingled exterior, has served as a museum since 1951, and has also been redesigned.
 In addition to photographs, sheet music, and Liszt’s death mask, one can also admire rarities such as the Erard piano that Liszt played.

-The province of Burgenland celebrates Franz Liszt’s 200th birthday in 2011 with a diverse and exciting programme of events.
-Numerous concerts, exhibitions, and several special projects are devoted to the enormous oeuvre of this composer and conductor.
+The province of Burgenland celebrated Franz Liszt’s 200th birthday in 2011 with a diverse and exciting programme of events.
+Numerous concerts, exhibitions, and several special projects were devoted to the enormous oeuvre of this composer and conductor.